This post may contain affiliate links. See our disclosure policy for details.

 - Let them choose all their own books at the library

-- Build a unit study about what your child wants to learn
+- Try a new unit study about what your child wants to learn or build your own

 - Create your own DIY workbook for the summer all about their favorite things